 Information about the exam and about business school is available at MBA.com.

-To have a transcript sent out, you may order one in my.uchicago.
+To have a transcript sent out, you may order one at my.uchicago.edu.
 Electronic transcripts can take 1-2 business days to process, and hard copies can take 1-3 business days to be sent out (plus however long it takes to actually reach the destination), so plan accordingly!
 Order a personal copy well before the application deadline to check for inaccuracies.
 Always have an extra, sealed copy of your transcript on hand, as you never know when you may need another copy.

 - Choose a Thesis Research Project Topic (or refine a term-paper from a specialized class that you’re taking)